ClorisCheng/clorischeng.github.io/_pages/about.md

 My past research centers around **AI for experimental design**, utilizing probablistic inference to guide decision-making processes.
 Recently, I am exploring applications of **machine learning in chemistry**, specifically to elucidate natural product structures and accelerate small molecule discovery.
 In the future, I would like to
 - **Develop rigorous algorithms**, as mathematical foundations allow methods to withstand the test of time.
 - Work on intellectually stimulating problems that can tackle **new challenges** and help define **new frameworks**.
-- Contribut to ways that allow smooth integration of machine learning to real application domains, especially for **accelerating scientific discovery**.
+- Contribute to ways that allow smooth integration of machine learning to real application domains, especially for **accelerating scientific discovery**.

 <!-- I designed algorithms that could handle *multiphase, multi-criteria decision making in high dimensions* and developped frameworks to *generalize traditional Bayesian approaches* to more generalized, complex problem settings.
 Recently, I am exploring applications of machine learning to *elucidate natural product structures*, and it is both challenging and rewarding to test the limits of current methods in a new domain. -->